Spindle

 Desktop Design

 The prior audience research and interviews served as the backbone of the site design.
 It informed everything from imagery to micro interactions, to job post structure.
+Each page was purpose-built to reduce decision fatigue and support primary goals like searching jobs or submitting requests.

 Mobile Responsive